 In partnership with two of her life-long friends, Amy created and directed a fundraiser-triathlon for YMCA Camp St. Croix.
 Over 9 years, the event raised nearly $100,000 to ensure that kids from all financial backgrounds have the means to attend summer camp and to enjoy the outdoors.
 Closer to home, Amy has introduced her neighbors to the tradition of “Flamingo Friday” a weekly, seasonal, outdoor potluck mingler.
 Each week, a different neighbor posts a couple of traveling pink flamingos in their yard to signal that they will host an after-work gathering on their front lawn that Friday evening.
 Neighbors bring their own chairs and refreshments, and get to know each other in a friendly and informal manner.
 Many neighbors have remarked that this simple “come-when-you-can” event has transformed the feel neighborhood.
 (Try it in your own neck of the woods!)

 Amy has been a consistent DFL caucus attendee, a regular delegate to DFL endorsing conventions, and a steadfast DFL voter.
 She also had the fortune of serving as a State delegate twice.
-Amy has volunteered on numerous campaigns and continues to door-knock and phone bank for progressive candidates every year.
+Amy has volunteered on numerous campaigns and continues to door-knock and phone bank for progressive candidates (especially women and women of color!) every year.
 She was part of the successful passage of the Ranked Choice Voting ballot measure which was endorsed by the DFL and passed by the voters of Saint Paul.
 Amy believes that Ranked Choice “smartens up” elections by incentivizing candidates to run positive campaigns.